devplanet-dp/my_avatar/README.md

 ./gradlew assembleDebug assembleAndroidTest
 ```

  When the gradle completed execution you can find the test APK under **app/build/outputs/apk/androidTest/debug/app-debug-androidTest.apk**.
-You will use this APK to configure fastlane screengrab to create screenshots automatically.
+This command will also create you a normal **app-debug.apk**.
+You will use these APKs to configure fastlane screengrab to create screenshots automatically.

  ### Creating Screenshots